 Always consult your physician.

-So often, so many people say around a certain time of year that the stomach bug is going around.
+So often, many people say around a certain time of year that the stomach bug is going around.
 But if you think about it, so many people especially kids have sinus conditions because of

 as well as many adults.
 Many kids and adults also suffer from the horrible post nasal drip...the worse, like I do!
 But it's due to excess mucus...ugh!